wix-incubator/wix-rest-docs/guides/SPI.md

 SPIs are APIs that are defined by Wix, which you may choose to implement.
 By doing so, you will become  a _service provider_, and then Wix will call your application during a certain flow, wait for your response, and continue the flow with your response.

 For example, a _Local Delivery Provider_ application may implement the _Restaurants Local Delivery SPI_ that includes a `Get Delivery Estimate` endpoint.
 Once installed and enabled on a site, this provider will be called to fetch applicable delivery estimates during the customer’s checkout flow on that site.

 ## Terminology
 * _SPI_ - Service Provider Interface - the API specification that has to be implemented by _Service Providers_.
-* _SPI Host_ - the Wix service that calls your application during one of its business flows
+* _SPI Host_ - the Wix service that calls your application during one of its business flows.
 * _Service Provider_  (a.k.a. _implementer_) - the application that implements the _SPI_.
-*_Public Key_ - a key available to you in the Wix Developers Center to very Wix’s request signatures.
+* _Public Key_ - a key available to you in the Wix Developers Center to very Wix’s request signatures.
 * _Events_ - asynchronous events sent from the _service provider_ to the _SPI host_ (the equivalent of an API call under other circumstances, and using the standard OAuth2 authorization).

 ## Setup